exasol/extension-manager/doc/design/design.md

 ### Do we need a backend?

 One option would be to implement everything in the JS client.
-However, we discarded that option, since it does not allow us upgrade the installed adapters automatically.
+However, we discarded that option, since it does not allow us to upgrade the installed adapters automatically.
+An automated job can't run in a browser.

 ### Extensions